 Many people have addictions, which are deeply harmful to them, but are not aware that they are addicted.
 Some attribute their behaviour to other factors: “I’m just a social drinker, and very fortunate to have a great and full social life.”
 Others have become addicted by force of habit: “Of course, I am not an alcoholic; I am never drunk, and only ever have two glasses of wine once each evening.”

-Executives and professionals with addictions only seek help when the damage that their addiction is doing is strong enough to break through the all-too-human need they (we) have to deny that they (we) are harming ourselves.
+Leaders and Executives with addictions only seek help when the damage that their addiction is doing is strong enough to break through the all-too-human need they (we) have: to deny that they (we) are harming ourselves.

 Addiction and Depression